tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

-The Company's board of directors has the power to change the terms of our shares in its sole discretion in ways with which you may disagree.
+The Company's Board has the power to change the terms of our shares in its sole discretion in ways with which you may disagree.

-As an owner of our shares, you may disagree with changes made to the terms of our shares, and you may disagree with the Company's board of directors' decision that the changes made to the terms of the shares are not materially adverse to you as a shareholder or that they do not alter the characterization of the Trust.
-Your recourse, if you disagree, will be limited because our Trust Agreement gives broad authority and discretion to our board of directors.
+As an owner of our shares, you may disagree with changes made to the terms of our shares, and you may disagree with the Board's decision that the changes made to the terms of the shares are not materially adverse to you as a shareholder or that they do not alter the characterization of the Trust.
+Your recourse, if you disagree, will be limited because our Trust Agreement gives broad authority and discretion to our Board.

 Share Price & Shareholder Rights - Risk 2